 After photographing nature’s masterpiece, we descend for a hearty lunch in Cusipata, sharing stories of the climb.
 Our private transport returns you to Cusco by 3:00 pm, completing a 10-hour immersion in Andean magic that lingers long after the mountain fades from view.

-- Professional Guide: Experienced bilingual guide to lead the tour.
+- Professional Tour Guide: Experienced bilingual guide to lead the tour.

 - Entrance Fees: Admission ticket to Rainbow Mountain.

-- Health & Safety: First aid kit and an emergency oxygen bottle available.
+- First aid kit and an emergency oxygen bottle available.

 - Trekking Gear: Personal trekking equipment such as walking sticks, rain gear, or extra layers.